polqf/TwicketSegmentedControl/README.md

 <p align=center><img src="Images/TwicketSegmentedCapture.jpg" height="200px"/></p>

 Custom UISegmentedControl replacement for iOS, written in Swift, used in the Twicket app.

+*This is a fork of a fork of the original that works with Swift 5.0*

 It handles the inertia of the movement, so you can “throw” the selector from one side to the other.